5l1v3r1/fzsl/README.rst

 **root_path**
     The root path has two possible uses.
-First, if the current working directory is a subdirectory of the root path, the scanner will be consider suitable for use when scanning.
+First, if the current working directory is a subdirectory of the root path, the scanner will be considered suitable for use when scanning.
 Second, if the root_path is specified along with detect_cmd, then the root_path will be used as the current working directory when executing the detect_cmd.

 **priority**
     The priority is used to determine which scanner to use when multiple